 A few ways Alcohol brands can keep up the pace:

-Alcohol brands are more than twice as likely to post photos on Instagram than other post types, but should consider combining a few of those single-photo posts into high-performing carousels.
+Carousels grabbed the highest engagement rates for Alcohol brands, who were much likelier to post photos on Instagram.
+Consider combining a few of those single-photo posts into high-performing carousels.

 Some suggestions for Fashion brands: